Classicalization of Quantum State of Detector by Amplification Process: Classical Limit of Quantum State

 which is widely considered as a classical mixture of distinct states.
 From quantum-mechanical point of view, however, it can be equally well represented by

 where we defined $\ket{\psi^\pm}=\frac{1}{\sqrt{2}}(\ket{\alpha}\pm e^{i\varphi}\ket{-\alpha})$.
 A priorily quantum mechanics is unbiased toward any of these two inequivalent representations; as there is no unique ensemble decomposition of the mixed states.
 This so-called {\it basis ambiguity}~\cite{MaxRMP,Bassi} might look a mathematical problem, but it has physical consequences.
 Obviously, for $\bra{\alpha}-\alpha\rangle\approx 0$, a measurement in basis $\{\ket{\psi^\pm}\}$ results non-classical states\footnote{The same argument applies even to a thermal coherent state~\cite{Ralph}}.
-However, the representation of the pointer's state in all bases should be equivalent, because all dynamical operators of the pointer as a macroscopic system commutes with each other. \\ Form the above argument, we conclude that the classical state of the pointer is realized if two conditions are fulfilled.
+However, the representation of the pointer's state in all bases should be equivalent, because all dynamical operators of the pointer as a macroscopic system commute with each other. \\ Form the above argument, we conclude that the classical state of the pointer is realized if two conditions are fulfilled.
 First, if we expand the state in a given basis, there should be no interference between constituting states.
 This is a necessary but insufficient condition, because constituting states in another basis might have non-zero interference.
-This means that although there is no interference between constituting states, each can still be projected to a superposition state.
-Therefore, we add a second condition, asserting that there should be no interference for each constituting state. \\ To fulfil the second condition, the state should contains a sufficient amount of noise, hindering a generation of entanglement with a genuine microscopic quantum state, and yet maintaining a well-defined pointer position in the coarse-grained macroscopic scale, expected from the macroscopic pointer.
+This means that although there is no interference between constituting states, each can still be projected into a superposition state.
+Therefore, we add a second condition, asserting that there should be no interference for each constituting state too. \\ To fulfill the second condition, the state should contain a sufficient amount of noise, hindering the generation of entanglement with a genuine microscopic quantum state, and yet maintaining a well-defined pointer position in the coarse-grained macroscopic scale, as expected from a macroscopic pointer.
 In fact, the classical state does not reveal the detailed quantum state of the pointer.
 This means that there might be many quantum states, in the fine-grained scale, basically producing the same classical state of the pointer.
-Therefore, the classical state of the pointer is represented by a probabilistic mixture of all these consistent quantum states.Here, since the classical signal does not distinguish between the micro-states, we assign equal probability to them.
-This produces a top-flatted probability distribution (see FIG.~\ref{Measurement}).
-We can define the corresponding classical state as
+Therefore, the classical state of the pointer is represented by a probabilistic mixture of all these consistent quantum states.
+Here, since the classical state does not distinguish between the micro-states, we assign equal probability to them.
+This produces a top-flat probability distribution (see FIG.~\ref{Measurement}).
+We define the corresponding classical state as